 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How to determine your recommended daily water intake
+How to determine your fluid needs

 - Activity level: If you work out a lot or are moving all day long, drink more water.